microprediction/timemachines/README.md

 ## The Skater signature

-Okay, here's a little more about "skater" functions.
-I'm repeating myself somewhat but the good thing is, this is the only thing you need to know.
-Morally this package is a mere collection of skater functions and they all operate like this:
+I'm repeating myself somewhat but the good thing is, this is the *only* thing you need to know.
+For as noted, this package is a mere collection of skater functions f used as follows:

       x, w, s = f(   y:Union[float,[float]],             # Contemporaneously observerd data,
                                                          # ... including exogenous variables in y[1:], if any.